 The Egyptians were masters at controlling the flow of water and used the floods to bring fertile silt that would settle on the surface of their plots, improving the soil for later planting.

-In ancient Egypt, both men and women sometimes had have their heads clean-shaven or had very short hair.
+In ancient Egypt, both men and women sometimes had their heads clean-shaven or very short hair.
 They would often wear wigs on top of their head to protect their scalp from the harsh sun and to keep it clean.

 The earliest Egyptian wigs which can be dated back to 2700 B.C.E., were mostly made of human hair.
 However, there were also cheaper substitutes such as wool and palm leaf fibers.
 The Egyptians applied beeswax or lard to fix the wig in place on their heads.

 Over time, the art of making wigs became sophisticated.
 Wigs denoted rank, religious piety, and social status.
 The Egyptians began decorating them and making different types of wigs for various occasions.

 The earliest known peace treaty in history was drawn up in Egypt between pharaoh Ramesses II and the Hittite king Muwatali II.
 The treaty, dated c.
-1,274 BC, was drawn up after the battle of Kadesh that was fought on the territory of modern-day Syria.
+1,274 BC, was drawn up after the battle of Kadesh which was fought on the territory of modern-day Syria.